apexrl/malib/docs/source/quick_start.rst

         # ...
     )

-To get more details, you can move to `Training Agent Interfaces <>`_.

 Rollout Interfaces
 ------------------
 In MALib, rollout tasks are decoupled from learning tasks to achieve high tolerance of parallel performant.
-A typical `Rollout interface <>`_ is nested with workers work in parallel.
+A typical ``Rollout interface`` is nested with workers work in parallel.
 The coming rollout tasks will be decomposed into sub-tasks and dispatched to the workers.
-To keep consistency with latest policy version, the rollout interface will coordinate with remote `parameter server <>`_ to pull parameters.
+To keep consistency with latest policy version, the rollout interface will coordinate with remote ``parameter server`` to pull parameters.

 .. figure:: ../imgs/rollout_interface.svg
     :align: center

-As the rollout tasks are dispatched to workers, they will be executed in `vector enviroments <>`_ or `sequential environments <>`_.
+As the rollout tasks are dispatched to workers, they will be executed in ``vector enviroments`` or ``sequential environments``.
 The instantiation is similar to the training interface.
 For example, you can create an instance explicitly using getter method ``get_rollout_interface``

 .. code-block:: python